mre/endler.dev/content/2025/reinvent-the-wheel/index.md

 - those who never tried to invent a wheel and blindly follow the advice

 Either way, both positions lead to a climate where curiosity and exploration gets discouraged.
-I'm glad that some people didn't follow that advice for that we owe them many of the conveniences of modern life.
+I'm glad that some people didn't follow that advice for we owe them many of the conveniences of modern life.
 We have much better wheels today than 4500–3300 BCE when the first wheel was invented.

-It was also *crucially* important that wheels got reinvented throughout the civilizations and cultures.
+It was also *crucially* important that wheels got reinvented throughout civilizations and cultures.

 {% info() %}

 **Note:** I would guess that most readers are programmers.
-It should be clear *that when I say "wheel" throughout this post, you can replace it with whatever tool, protocol, service, technology, or other invention you're personally interested in.
+It should be clear that when I say "wheel" throughout this post, you can replace it with whatever tool, protocol, service, technology, or other invention you're personally interested in.